ottomen/growth/1-data-structures/Array.md

 Most common data structure you can imagine.
 Most popular.

-You need to know the difference between concept of an Array as an Abstract Data Type (a fixed block of memory) and JavaScript Array that is a high-level abstraction provided by C++ underlying low-level implementation.
+You need to know the difference between concept of an Array as an Abstract Data Type, Array as an object in memory, and JavaScript Array that is a high-level abstraction provided by C++ underlying low-level implementation.

+- **Array as an Abstract Data Type**.
+This is the mathematical definition.
+It defines what an array does, not how its built.
+- **Array as an object in memory**.
+This is the "Lower-Level" implementation (like in C or C++).
+It explains how the memory is actually used.
+- **JavaScript Array**.
+This is the object that is provided by engines like V8 engine.
+It hides the physical constraints of memory from us.

+Here we are talking about **JavaScript Array**.

 ## Big O and operations